 In the Community

-cada|casa is very proud to be an active member of the Central Oregon community.
-We have worked with many groups, including non-profits such as Rise Up, CAUSA, Jobs for Justice, Deschutes County Mental Health, Oregon Rush Soccer Club and our parent non-profit, PoetHouse Art.
+Cada Casa is very proud to be an active member of the Beaverton, Portland and Central Oregon community.
+In the Portland Metro Area (primarily Beaverton) we have teamed with Syner, Hillsboro Soccer Club, Beaverton High School, the Beaverton Snowboarding Alliance, West Sylvan Middle School, and Shelter-Us.
+In and around Bend we have worked with many groups, including non-profits such as Rise Up, CAUSA, Jobs for Justice, Deschutes County Mental Health, Oregon Rush Soccer Club and our partner non-profit, PoetHouse Art.
 Our involvement with the youth in and around Bend includes classes with Bend High School, Tumalo Middle School, J Bar J, NorthStar, and more.

 Cada Casa was started to offer a different form of learning for today's youth.
 The idea behind community education is that there is a wealth of skills and information that can be learned from one's environment.
 It is the role of cada casa to facilitate such learning.
 Founder, Tymon Emch, has spent over a decade working with children in many forums, which has eventually led to the creation of this educator/student facilitation.
-Tymon is a Two-Way Immersion Science teacher in the Beaverton school district, but Cada Casa started well before this.
+Tymon is a Dual Language (Two-Way Immersion) Science teacher in the Beaverton school district, but Cada Casa started well before this.

-In 2008, initial classes included Bilingual Soccer, Art Movements and Techniques, and Spanish Conversation, and Math Tutoring.
-With support from the community, cada|casa is very excited to collaborate with the PoetHouse Art community.
-These programs grew in popularity, and soon we were in public middle and high schools, rehabilitation centers, hospitals, half-way homes, and much more.
+In 2008, initial classes included Bilingual Soccer, Art Movements and Techniques, and Conversational Spanish, and Math Tutoring.
+With support from the community, Cada Casa grew and partnered with PoetHouse art to provide more and more classes.
+These programs became more popular, and soon we were in public middle and high schools, rehabilitation centers, hospitals, half-way homes, and much more.
 Check out some of our Past Classes.